ACooperDev/WebSDK/ReadMe.md

 - save_job_async(string)
 - load_job_async(string)
 - ready_async()
+  - Updates the result for the session when one is available from a camera.
+A on_result_changed event is raised when the result has changed.
 - session_IDs_async()
+  - Gets all camera sessions by ID.

 ## Camera Events
 - on_state_changed
+  - Fired when the camera state changes.
 - on_result_changed
+  - Fired when the session is ready and there is a new result.
 - on_liveMode_changed
+  - Fired when the cameras live mode is toggled.
 - on_job_changed
+  - Fired after any of the job values have changed in cam0/hmi/job.
 - on_editorAttached
+  - Fired when ISVS editor has connected to a camera.
 - on_jobLoading_changed
+  - Fired after the job loading flag has changed.
 - on_settings_changed
+  - Fired after HMI value settings have changed.
 - jobLoadFailed
+  - Fired after a job load has failed.

 ## Example Event Subscription
 ```bash